BCStudentSoftwareDevTeam/Chemical-Inventory/application/controllers/README.md

-# The 'views' directory
+# The 'controllers' directory

-All views are automatically imported when they are created.
+All controllers are automatically imported when they are created.
 However, you must name them correctly for this to work.

 ## VERY IMPORTANT NAMING CONVENTION

-All views must end with the name "View.py".
+All controllers must end with "Controller.py".

 For example, valid names include:

-* helloView.py
+* helloController.py
-* loginView.py
+* loginController.py

 However, invalid names include:

-* helloview.py
+* hellocontroller.py
-* Viewlogin.py
+* Controllerlogin.py

 and so on.

-# Additional Information about Views
+# Additional Information about Controllers

-Every file in this directory should represent a "view."
-There are two schools of thought to managing views:
+Every file in this directory should represent a "controller."
+There are two schools of thought to managing controllers:

 * Each file should implement an entire feature.
 * Each file should represent a single page.